Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase03.md

 `[LINK TO YOUR PR]`

-Links to other PRs that you have been reviewed:
+Links to other PRs that you have reviewed:

-`[LINKS TO PULL REQUESTS THAT YOU HAVE BEEN REVIEWED]`
+`[LINKS TO PULL REQUESTS THAT YOU HAVE REVIEWED]`

 -   [ ] Your PR is reviewed and approved by at least one other team